-Why Western Digital Acquires SanDisk
+3 Reasons for Western Digital Acquires SanDisk

-1: Enter the Growing SSD Market
+Reason 1: Enter the Growing SSD Market

-Western Digital, founded 45 years ago, is an industry-leading developer and manufacturer of storage solutions that enable people to create, manage, experience and preserve digital content, and it has its traditional business model built around volume business from the PC ecosystem.
+Western Digital, founded 49 years ago, is an industry-leading developer and manufacturer of storage solutions that enable people to create, manage, experience and preserve digital content, and it has its traditional business model built around volume business from the PC ecosystem.

 SanDisk is a global leader in flash storage solutions.
 For more than 27 years, SanDisk has expanded the possibilities of storage, providing trusted and innovative products that have transformed the electronics industry.

-NAND flash memory is a type of non-volatile storage technology that does not require power to retain data.
 SanDisk is a major player in the NAND flash memory market with flash products spanning consumer flash cards and USB sticks to client and enterprise SSDs as well as storage systems and supporting software.
-And, SanDisk announced a deal with Toshiba to manufacture the world's densest 256Gbit (32GB), 3-bit-per-cell (X3) 48-layer 3D NAND flash chips that offer twice the capacity of the next densest memory. (as shown below)

-WD says: “We want to access to the flash.
-Our PC HDD business is declining because of the weak PC market but also because SSDs are encroaching that space.
-Without access to NAND flash at cost, it would be difficult for us to participate in that space and to compete with NAND players in the enterprise space.
-This combination provides stable NAND supply at scale through a time-tested business model and extends across NVM technologies such as 3D NAND."
+Without access to NAND flash at cost, it would be difficult for WD to participate in that space and to compete with NAND players in the enterprise space.

 Reason 3: Remain Competitive

-WD needed to access to SanDisk's NAND technology to better compete in the market for solid-state drives used in cloud computing, data centers, smart phones and laptops.
+WD needed to access to SanDisk's NAND technology to better compete in the market for solid-state drives used in cloud computing, data centers, smartphones, and laptops.

 For Western Digital

-For both WD and SanDisk
+For Both WD and SanDisk